miao0913/SaCNN-CrowdCounting-Tencent_Youtu/README.md

 $ sh test_sacnn.sh
 $ MATLAB crowdtest
 ```
-Pretrained model on ShanghaiTech PartA and PartB are also included.
+Pretrained model on ShanghaiTech PartA and PartB can be downloaded from BaiduYun or GoogleDrive.

 ### SmartCity Dataset